Quantifying robustness and locality of Majorana bound states in interacting systems: Example I: interacting Kitaev chain

 where we used $\norm{(|\stateE\rangle\langle\stateO|)_B}_2 \leq 1$ and $|\langle \mathcal{O} | \gamma | \mathcal{E} \rangle| \geq 1/\sqrt{2}$.
 We select $|\mathcal{E}\rangle$ and $|\mathcal{O}\rangle$ as the ground states of the coupled system.

 In \cref{fig:energy_splittings}, we compare the bounds in \cref{eq:perturbative_bound_ex,eq:non_perturbative_bound_ex} with the actual ground-state energy splitting of the coupled system while varying $\varepsilon_d$.
-We have projected $H\to H_\text{eff}$ before diagonalizing the system, so that our bounds are exact.
-However, since $\lambda=t/100$ is much smaller than the excitation gap ($\approx t$), the projected result almost coincides with the exact solution.
+At weak coupling ($\lambda = t/100$), the splitting closely follows that of the effective model, for which the bounds are strictly satisfied.
+At strong coupling ($\lambda = t/2 \sim$ excitation gap), higher-order contributions become relevant, yet the bounds remain satisfied in this example.

 The weaker bound in \cref{eq:perturbative_bound_ex} depends only on the coupling strength and the ground-state MBSs in the chain, which do not depend on $\varepsilon_d$.
 This bound constrains the energy splitting to be less than $\sim 6\%$ of $\lambda$, due to the quality measures $\norm{\gamma_N}_2 \approx \norm{(i\gamma\tilde{\gamma})_N}_2 \approx 0.02$.